0

 How Insulin Stores Excess Sugar as Fat

-The response is insulin if you've ever wondered how your body manages elevated blood sugar levels.
+Insulin is what your body uses to manage elevated blood sugar levels.
 This hormone responds by storing excess sugar as fat.

-Imagine insulin is like a traffic cop at a busy intersection, directing energy where it needs to go.
-When there’s too much glucose - think rush hour traffic - the extra gets diverted into storage or 'fat' cells.
+When there’s too much glucose, insulin diverts the extra into storage or 'fat' cells.
 This study delves more into this mechanism.

 The Importance of Reducing Insulin Levels for Weight Loss